biggyatz/projects/README.md

 **2. AI-driven Cursor Control:**
 *Course: AI*

 Ever wondered about the possibilities of controlling your desktop cursor using colors?
 Dive into the realm of Artificial Intelligence where we developed a desktop application that utilizes colors to maneuver the cursor and execute other functions.
-This project blends innovation with practicality, offering a glimpse into the future of human-computer interaction it is a special project prototype for specially abled people or other accesibilities.
+This project blends innovation with practicality, offering a glimpse into the future of human-computer interaction it is a special project prototype for specially-abled people or other accessibilities.

+**4. IoT-Based Smart Energy Management Systems:**
+*Course: IOT*

+An IoT-based smart energy management system utilizes sensors and connectivity to monitor and control energy usage in real time.
+It collects data on energy consumption and optimizes usage patterns to reduce waste and lower costs.
+This system enables remote monitoring and control of appliances, integrates renewable energy sources, and provides insights for efficient energy management.

-**3. Point of Sales Service System:**
+**4. Point of Sales Service System:**
 *Course: Microprocessor*

 Explore the intricate workings of microprocessors through the development of a Point of Sales Service System using EMU8086.
 This project delves into the fundamental concepts of microprocessor architecture while showcasing its practical application in the realm of retail and service industries.

-**4. PYCHAIN:**
+**5. PYCHAIN:**
 *Course: Cryptocurrency Technologies*

 Embark on a journey into the fascinating world of cryptocurrencies with PYCHAIN, a self-made minable cryptocurrency model.
 Through this project, we demystify the complexities of blockchain technology and present a simplified yet comprehensive approach to understanding and implementing cryptocurrency systems.